Global Salary Comparison

 What the Verdict Categories Mean

-- Underpaid: Your salary is more than 20% below the US median for your role and experience.
-This is actionable — you have market data to support a raise or job search.
+• Below market range: Your salary is more than 20% below the US median for your role and experience.
+This can be actionable, but it is still a benchmark signal rather than a final compensation judgment.
 Use our Negotiation Script Generator to prepare your conversation.

-- Market rate: Within ±20% of the US median.
-You're being compensated fairly at current market rates.
-Focus negotiation energy on total compensation — equity, PTO, remote flexibility — rather than base salary.
+• In market range: Within ±20% of the US median.
+Your base pay is broadly aligned with current market references.
+Focus negotiation energy on total compensation — equity, PTO, remote flexibility — rather than base salary alone.

 Why Global Salary Comparisons Matter for US Workers